nilearn/nilearn/doc/decoding/decoding_intro.rst

 There are many cross-validation strategies possible, including K-Fold or leave-one-out.
-When choosing a strategy, keep in mind that the test set should be as little correlated as possible with the train set and have enough samples to enable a good measure the prediction error (10 to 20% of the data as a rule of thumb).
+When choosing a strategy, keep in mind that the test set should be as little correlated as possible with the train set and have enough samples to enable a good measure the prediction error (at least 10-20% of the data as a rule of thumb).

 As a general advice :